nico-nacq/export-sms-thread-to-html/README.md

 ```

 ### Params
+ - path to the dir containing messages.ndjson file
  - part of the phone number (or thread-id)
  - HTML file output path
  - date from : optional